AustralianDisabilityLimited/unisubs/README.markdown

         python manage.py migrate --fake --settings=dev_settings
         sudo ./deploy/update_solr_schema_vagrant.sh

 4. Add `unisubs.example.com` to your hosts file, pointing at `127.0.0.1`.
 This is necessary for Twitter and Facebook oauth to work correctly.

 5. In your vagrant vm (the one you switched to in step 3), run the site with:

         ./dev-runserver.sh

     You can access the site at <http://unisubs.example.com:8000>.

+## Optional

+You can optionally set up a few other pieces of the development environment that we haven't automated yet.

+### RabbitMQ and Celery

+Add the following to `settings_local.py` to use RabbitMQ and Celery for async
+tasks:

+    CELERY_ALWAYS_EAGER = False
+    CELERY_RESULT_BACKEND = "amqp"
+    BROKER_BACKEND = 'amqplib'
+    BROKER_HOST = "localhost"
+    BROKER_PORT = 5672
+    BROKER_USER = "usrmquser"
+    BROKER_PASSWORD = "usrmqpassword"
+    BROKER_VHOST = "ushost"